 Whenever I travel, I always try to eat at least one dish from the region.
 This makes any travel experience more enjoyable in my opinion.

-Dolores Hidalgo boasts a rich, varied gastronomy.
-Among some of its dishes, we can mention: chiles rellenos, tortas de carnitas (pig skin), orejas de cerdo en escabeche (marinated pig ears) and gorditas made with piloncillo (powdered brown sugar) and corn.
+Dolores Hidalgo boasts rich, varied gastronomy.
+Among some of its dishes, we can mention chiles rellenos, tortas de carnitas (pig skin), orejas de cerdo en escabeche (marinated pig ears) and gorditas made with piloncillo (powdered brown sugar) and corn.

-Mid September is one of the busiest seasons in town.
-The grito is celebrated on the 15th, well, technically midnight of the 16th, to commemorate the night Father Hidalgo summoned all villagers to take their arms and fight for their independence.
-Every city and town in Mexico holds a celebration on the same day, but nowhere is better than where it all began: Dolores Hidalgo.
+Mid-September is one of the busiest seasons in town.
+The Grito is celebrated on the 15th, well, technically midnight of the 16th, to commemorate the night Father Hidalgo summoned all villagers to take their arms and fight for their independence.
+Every city and town in Mexico celebrates on the same day, but nowhere is better than where it all began: Dolores Hidalgo.
 Try to visit during these days at least once.

 You can make it a one-day trip from Guanajuato City, although I would advise against it.
 I rather recommend spending at least a whole day in town.
 It’s a small town, but there is so much to see.